Blaine Robison, M.A.

 Parallel Passages: Matthew 21:1-9; Luke 19:29-38; John 12:12-19

-at: Grk. eis, prep., lit. "into."
+at: Grk. eis, prep.
+The meaning would be "as far as."
 Bethphage: Grk.
 Bēthphagē, which transliterates Aram.
 Beit-Pagey ("house of unripe figs"), a small village on the Mount of Olives between Jerusalem and Bethany.
 Bethphage was considered as a suburb of Jerusalem and the outer limit for a Sabbath day's journey (Men.
 11:2; 63a; 78b; 96a; cf. Josephus, Ant.
 XX, 8:6).
-A sabbath day's journey was reckoned at 2,000 cubits or about 1,000 yards (Ex 16:29; Num 35:5; Josh 3:4; cf. Acts 1:12). and: Grk. kai, conj. that marks a connection or addition.
-Kai has three basic uses: (1) continuative – and, also, even; (2) adversative – and yet, but, however; or (3) intensive – certainly, indeed, in fact, really, verily, yea (DM 250f).
-Kai also has a special adverbial usage (BAG 394), and that likely applies here.
-The translation of "even" would be better than "and," to adverbially convey a description of the proximity of the two villages to one another.
+A sabbath day's journey was reckoned at 2,000 cubits or about 1,000 yards (Ex 16:29; Num 35:5; Josh 3:4; cf. Acts 1:12). and: Grk. kai, conj.
+The translation of "even" might be better than "and," to adverbially convey a description of the proximity of the two villages to one another.

 Bethany: Grk.
 Bēthania, which transliterates Heb.
 Beit-Anyah ("house of the poor"), a city located near the Mount of Olives on the road to Jericho about two miles southeast of Jerusalem (John 11:18).
 The mention of Bethany is not to imply that Yeshua was only now going into the village.
 In fact, he was coming from Bethany having arrived there six days before the Passover festival (Nisan 8), where he enjoyed supper at the home of Simon and was anointed by Miriam, sister of Lazarus (Mark 14:3; John 12:1-11).
 The mention of the villages stresses the fact of Yeshua's approach from the east.
 Matthew's narrative does not mention Bethany in this context.